CLRX/CLRX-mirror/doc/GcnInstrsVop2.md

 Opcode: VOP2: 28 (0x1c) for GCN 1.0/1.1; 20 (0x14) for GCN 1.2
 Opcode: VOP3a: 284 (0x11c) for GCN 1.0/1.1; 276 (0x114) for GCN 1.2
 Syntax: V_OR_B32 VDST, SRC0, SRC1
-Description: Do bitwise OR operation on SRC0 and SRC1 and store result to VDST.
+Description: Do bitwise OR operation on SRC0 and SRC1, store result to VDST.
 CLAMP and OMOD modifier doesn't affect on result.
 Operation:
 ```